Volunteer in Argentina

 With the poor living conditions endured by disadvantaged children in Argentina, a large portion suffer from malnutrition and poor hygiene and many are forced to abandon school to help support their families financially.
 Investment in early childhood development is critical to breaking the poverty cycle in Argentina.
 Volunteers in the Childcare project act as positive role models introducing new cultures and ideas that broaden the children’s perspectives and stimulate their curiosity.
 For 3 to 5 hours a day, volunteers interact with the children through various activities including educational games, arts and crafts, sports or simply playing and sharing affection with the children.
 Volunteers on this project work in kindergartens, daycare centers and soup kitchens.
 It is important to note that from approximately the 3rd week of December to the end of February, the kindergarten, daycare center and soup kitchen placements are usually unavailable due to summer holiday closures.
 During this time, volunteers on the Childcare project generally assist in open-air, children’s summer holiday programs at local public swimming pools, or may alternatively supplement their time by assisting on other project activities, subject to availability.
 The Childcare project also experiences a 2-week vacation break in July, the exact dates of this holiday period vary and coincide with the school holidays.
 During this break in July, the Childcare project is unavailable and volunteers can switch into to an alternative project, subject to availability.

 Although Argentina provides public access to education, almost 50% of children in vulnerable situations abandon school due to a range of social problems, such as the need to work full time or having illiterate parents who do not place importance on education.
 Volunteers on the Teaching/ Education project generally act as tutors and assist students with their assignments, aiding their understanding of material learned in elementary or high school and covering subjects, such as Mathematics, Science and English.
 Volunteers also model positive behaviors and engage the students in cross-cultural sharing.
 Volunteers may also have the opportunity to teach adults to read and write, teach English to children or adults, or collaborate with teachers in schools for children with disabilities.
 An intermediate level of Spanish is recommended for volunteers on the Teaching/Education project in Argentina.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 It is important to note that activities on this project typically conclude for the year around the beginning of December (the exact date varies) and does not resume again until early March.
 The schools also close for a 2-week vacation break in July and the exact dates of this holiday period vary.
 During these breaks, the Teaching/Education project is unavailable and volunteers who are crossing into this vacation period can switch into to an alternative project, based on availability.
 From December through February, this may include providing support to government-run, open-air, Summer School programs for children.

 Many senior citizens in Argentina find themselves in desperate situations due to limited access to work or housing, and breakdowns in family or social bonds.
 The Elderly Care project focuses on providing encouragement, protection and assistance to elders with limited resources, or those facing abandonment.
 Volunteers on this project have the opportunity to interact, learn from, and provide care to elders in a local community center.
 Each day, the elders receive breakfast and lunch, and take part in recreation activities, including art workshops, yoga, singing, adapted gymnastics, hairdressing, podiatry and professional psychological assistance.
 The main role of volunteers is to keep the elders company during their scheduled activities and to develop a range of basic assignments to facilitate their learning and well being.
 Some knowledge of Spanish is recommended for volunteers to be able to interact with the elders on this project.
 Please note that from approximately the 3rd week of December until mid February, this project is unavailable and volunteers whose duration runs beyond this date will move into an alternative project.
 This may include providing support to government-run, open-air Summer School programs for children.
 When the Elderly Care project resumes in February, volunteers may commence participation by accompanying the elders to a local swimming pool, for exercise 2-3 times per week.
 From March, the project resumes full operation.
 This project also experiences a 2-week vacation break in July, the exact dates of this holiday period vary and coincide with the school holidays.
 During this break in July, the Elderly Care project is unavailable and volunteers can switch into alternative project activities, subject to availability.